Sanrax/flashcart-guides/docs/cart-guides/r4ds.md

     1. Insert the SD card back into your cart, plug the cart into your DS, and see if it boots into the menu.

-    !!! tip

-        Since this cart is fairly size-constrained with the 2GB limitation, you may want to consider trimming your NDS roms with [NDSTokyoTrim](https://www.gamebrew.org/wiki/NDSTokyoTrim).
-This will trim off the extra unused data from your NDS ROMs, saving you SD card space at no cost!

     !!! tip "Themes"

         Looking to change the default theme?
 Check out the themes repository at [themes.flashcarts.net](https://themes.flashcarts.net)!